Washington Metro: Projects under construction

-The Purple Line, a light rail system, operated by the Maryland Transit Administration, is under construction as of 2025 and is scheduled to open in late 2027.
+The Purple Line, a light rail system, operated by the Maryland Transit Administration, is under construction as of 2026 and is scheduled to open in late 2027.
 The project was originally envisioned as a circular heavy rail line connecting the outer stations on each branch of the Metrorail system, in a pattern roughly mirroring the Capital Beltway.
 The current project will run between the and stations by way of and College Park.
 The Purple Line will connect both branches of the Red Line to the Green and Orange Lines, and will decrease the travel time between suburban Metro stations.

 Proposed projects

-The Corridor Cities Transitway (CCT) is a proposed 15 mi bus rapid transit line that would link Clarksburg, Maryland, in northern Montgomery County with the station on the Red Line.
-Planning for the route alignment was completed in 2018, but the State of Maryland has not provided funds for detailed project design and construction.

 The District of Columbia Department of Transportation completed construction and began operating a single 2.2 mi line of the DC Streetcar system in 2016.
-Additional streetcar lines have been proposed since 1998, but no funding has been provided for construction of these lines.
+Additional streetcar lines have been proposed since 1998, but the network was never expanded and streetcar service ended in 2026.

 In 2013, the Georgetown Business Improvement District proposed a gondola lift between Georgetown and Rosslyn as an alternative to placing a Metro stop at Georgetown in its 2013–2028 economic plans.
 Washington, D.C., and Arlington County have been conducting feasibility studies for it since 2016.
+As of 2024, a Georgetown–Rosslyn gondola was not actively being planned.

 In 2005, a Maryland lawmaker proposed a light rail system to connect areas of Southern Maryland, especially the rapidly growing area around the town of Waldorf, to the station on the Green Line.
+Though the project stalled for years, federal funding was allocated for further studies of the line in 2022, and the project is still in active development as of 2025.